Advice to property purchasers from Blevins Franks

-Blevins Franks, our show sponsor and leading international tax and wealth management specialists, offers the following advice for prospective property purchasers during this uncertain period.
+Blevins Franks, our show sponsor and leading international tax and wealth management specialists, offers the following advice to prospective property purchasers during this uncertain Brexit period.

 Understand as much as you can about your position under the different potential best and worst case scenarios in the areas of main importance to you – legal residency, subsidised healthcare qualification and impact on pensions.

 Almost all scenarios for leaving the EU means UK nationals spending more than 3 months a year in France will be required to apply for a temporary (annual) residency card, which can be renewed each year, and after 5 years replaced with a permanent residency card (valid for 10 years).
 Under Theresa May’s and Boris Johnson’s deal, the requirements, both administratively (paperwork) and financially (income required per annum so as not be a burden on the French social security system) are lower than if the UK was a regular “third state”, like South Africa or similar.
 A no-deal scenario might reflect these more onerous rules.

 From a healthcare cost perspective, a deal would currently allow the continuation of the S1 system, whilst a no-deal would not.
 The new rules around PUMA (protection maladie universelle –French health care), minimum income levels and social charge payments on investment income might mean the cost of qualifying for French subsidised healthcare through this route rather than S1 are not that costly, but it is something that needs to be considered and costed out.